 The Scottish Railway Preservation Society operates the Bo'ness & Kinneil Railway, which has been developed since 1979 on a green-field site by the south shore of the Firth of Forth.
 Several historic buildings have been obtained and re-erected to provide a traditional railway setting.
 Bo'ness station opened in 1981.
 The line was extended to Kinneil in 1987 and to Birkhill in 1989, where the fireclay mine was open to the public until 2010.
 Since 2010 the passenger service has continued to Manuel, where it is intended that a new station will be constructed.

 Falkirk Council has been working with the SRPS to set up the Museum of Scottish Railways.
 The first part of the museum was opened in 1995 as the Scottish Railway Exhibition and a large extension was opened in 2002.
-The large new station building at Bo'ness, opened in 1998, includes the refreshment room, souvenir shop and Tourist Information Centre.
+The large new station building at Bo'ness, opened in 1998, includes the refreshment room and gift shop.
 This provides improved facilities for coach parties.
 The passenger service was extended to Manuel in 2010.
 A proposal to extend the line to an interchange with the Union Canal is being investigated.
 About seven miles along the canal is The Falkirk Wheel, the World's first and only rotating boatlift.

 The line from Bo'ness to ManuelBo'ness station has been built since 1979 on a landscaped site which had previously been occupied by railway sidings, timber yards and coal mines.
 Buildings have been designed to reflect a traditional railway style, or moved from other locations.
 The station building was originally at Wormit, the train shed is from Haymarket, the signal box from Garnqueen South Junction and the footbridge from Murthly.
 The 'new' station opened in 1981, and trains operated over a short distance to Lows Crossing.
 The signal box and signals were awarded the prestigious Westinghouse Signalling Award.